appctl serve

 --model <NAME> | — | Override the provider’s model. |

---read-only | off | Block every mutating tool server-wide. |
+--read-only | off | Block every mutating or destructive tool server-wide. |

 --dry-run | off | Skip real I/O; return simulated events. |